deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

 - **Level**: Advanced
 - **Time to complete**: 30 minutes
-- **Prerequisites**: Basic understanding of Docker, basic knowledge of Haystack pipelines
+- **Prerequisites**: Basic understanding of Docker and basic knowledge of Haystack pipelines.
 - **Nodes Used**: `ElasticsearchDocumentStore`, `EmbeddingRetriever`
-- **Goal**: After completing this tutorial, you will have learned how to create a pipeline YAML file, index files, and how to query your pipeline using REST API.
+- **Goal**: After you complete this tutorial, you will have learned how to interact with Haystack through REST API.

 ## Overview